mrahhal/MR.AspNetCore.Pagination/README.md

 Check the [`PaginationOptions`](https://github.com/mrahhal/MR.AspNetCore.Pagination/blob/main/src/MR.AspNetCore.Pagination/PaginationOptions.cs) class to see what you can configure.

 And then just inject `IPaginationService` in your controller/page and use it.
+The [returned result](https://github.com/mrahhal/MR.AspNetCore.Pagination/blob/main/src/MR.AspNetCore.Pagination/PaginationResult.cs) is either a `KeysetPaginationResult<>` or an `OffsetPaginationResult<>`, each containing all the info you need for this pagination result.

 Do a keyset pagination: